Relluem94s/RelluEssentials/README.md

 ## Deploy Package
-1. make sure that your github token is in your maven settings.xml (~/.m2/settings.xml)
+1. Make sure that your github token is in your maven settings.xml (~/.m2/settings.xml)
 1. ```shell
     mvn --batch-mode deploy
    ```